near/NEPs/specs/Standards/MultiToken/Enumeration.md

 //    representing the starting index of tokens to return
 // * `limit`: the maximum number of tokens to return
 //
-// Returns an array of Token objects, as described above, and an empty array if there are no tokens function mt_tokens(
+// Returns an array of MTToken objects, as described above, and an empty array if there are no tokens function mt_tokens(
   from_index: string|null, // default: "0"
-  limit: number|null, // default: unlimited (could fail due to gas limit) ): Token[] {}
+  limit: number|null, // default: unlimited (could fail due to gas limit) ): MTToken[] {}

 // Get list of all tokens owned by a given account
 //